alsosprachben/mnvkd/README.md

 ### M:N Processing

-The best threads are logical threads that are not physical threads.
-This was to be the benefit of M:N threads.
-It is now understood that the best way to implement M:N threads is to implement partitioned M:1 threads on top of 1:1 OS threads or processes. `mnvkd` takes this a step further to implement M:N processes, providing M:N with locality of reference.
+It is now understood that the best way to implement M:N threads is to implement partitioned M:1 threads on top of 1:1 OS threads or processes.
+This is demonstrated by the likes of Erlang and Golang.
+Erlang goes further than Golang by also isolating memory in M:N micro-heaps, providing M:N with locality of reference.
+This makes both code and data M:N.

+`mnvkd` goes even further than Erlang:
+1. `mnvkd` is far simpler: instead of requiring a completely new language, it is simply plain C with zero-overhead metaprogramming, and a minimal runtime.
+2. `mnvkd` coroutines provide two-level scheduling of logical micro-threads within micro-processes, grouping micro-process threads together into a single event dispatch, only switching memory context when blocked.
+This enables the tight coupling (low-overhead switching) of related threads (thread-level scheduling), while preserving micro-process isolation (process-level scheduling).
+This can be seen as L:M:N threading, (M:1 threads on M:1 processes on 1:1 cores).
+3. `mnvkd` provides, like Erlang, composable virtual sockets that can be bound to either physical file descriptors or logical pipes between micro-threads.
+Additionally, within a micro-process, reference-passing futures may be used.

 ### File Structure